-Protein takes more calories to digest than do fats or carbohydrates, so eating more protein automatically revs up your metabolism.
+Protein takes more calories to digest than fats or carbohydrates, so eating more protein automatically revs up your metabolism.
 Studies also show that when consumed, protein sends signals to your short- and long-term satiety hormones.
 It fills you up quickly and keeps you full for a long time.
 Studies show that when people eat high amounts of protein, they unconsciously eat fewer calories overall.
 Finally, increasing your protein intake will also decrease or eliminate your sugar and carb cravings.
 Here are some great nutrient-dense protein choices: salmon, lean meats; grass-fed beef; nonfat Greek yogurt; cottage cheese; egg whites.

 3-6 servings per day

 Whole food fats are also filling, and they will not make you fat.
-Just make sure you eat the whole fat and not just the oil because the whole fat contains all the water, fiber, and protein necessary to nourish your cells and lower your set point weight.
+Just make sure you eat whole fat and not just oil because the whole fat contains all the water, fiber, and protein necessary to nourish your cells and lower your set point weight.
 And here’s a big bonus: when you replace sugars and starchy carbs with whole-food fats, your body will become a fat-burning rather than a fat-storing machine.
 It will realize it prefers fats as a fuel source, and it will start taking it from your fat stores.
 Check out these awesome whole-food fats: coconut; cocoa/cacao; flax seeds; olives; almonds; chia seeds

 0-3 servings per day